open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 instrumentation will have children spans produced by http protocol library instrumentation.

-By default the agent will suppress nested `CLIENT` spans for the same semantic convention.
+By default, the agent will suppress nested `CLIENT` spans for the same semantic convention.

 By setting `-Dotel.instrumentation.experimental.span-suppression-strategy` you